All Episodes

 Hi, welcome back, folks.

-El Rushbow, America's real anchorman serving humanity behind the golden EIB.
+El Rushball, America's real anchorman serving humanity behind the Golden EIB microphone.

-Yeah, I tell you, you know, this uh this business of doctored photos and forged documents, courtesy of Dan Blandher.
+Yeah, I tell you, you know, this business of doctored photos and forged documents, courtesy of Dan Blanther.

-We've got to get people on the phones thinking of uh of uh of countless other examples.
+We've got to get people on the phones thinking of countless other examples.

-Uh it's only going to get worse for these people if they don't uh wise up here and understand that there are now members of an alternative media that are scrutinizing everything they're they do and their credibility is waning.
+It's only going to get worse for these people if they don't wise up here and understand that there are now members of an alternative media that are scrutinizing everything they do, and their credibility is waning.

-I mean, there's ABC has a story again today.
+I mean, ABC has a story again today.

-This was that this is something we reported on just uh a couple weeks ago, if not even that long ago.
+This is something we reported on just a couple weeks ago, if not even that long ago.

 Half of U.S. still believe Iraq had weapons of mass destruction.

-It's on the ABC News website, but it's uh uh it's an associated press story by Charles J. Hanley, A.P. special correspondent.
+It's on the ABC News website, but it's an Associated Press story by Charles J. Hanley, AP, special correspondent.

-Did uh did uh Saddam Hussein's government have weapons of mass destruction in 2003?
+Did Saddam Hussein's government have weapons of mass destruction in 2003?

-Half of America apparently still think so, a new poll finds, and experts see a raft of reasons why.
+Half of America apparently still thinks so, a new poll finds, and experts see a raft of reasons why.

-A draft and drum beat of voices from talk radio to diehard bloggers to the Oval Office, a surprise headline here or there, or rallying around a partisan flag and a growing need for people in their own minds to justify the war in Iraq.
+A draft and drumbeat of voices from talk radio to die-hard bloggers to the Oval Office, a surprise headline here or there, a rallying around a partisan flag, and a growing need for people in their own minds to justify the war in Iraq.

 How about the possibility that they are there or were there?

-We everybody knows they were there, and Clinton and Kerry and everybody the Democratic Party in 1998 warned us of the same thing.
+Everybody knows they were there, and Clinton and Kerry and everybody, the Democratic Party in 1998 warned us of the same thing.

-But Mr. Hanley of AP says people tend to become independent of reality in these circumstances, says opinion analyst Stephen Cole.
+But Mr. Henley of AP says people tend to become independent of reality in these circumstances, says opinion analyst Stephen Cole.

-We're the ones who who cling to alternative realities.
+We're the ones who cling to alternative realities.

 It's inverted.